 Sample Collection and Analysis :

-To thoroughly study the algal communities; water and algal samples were collected each month from June 2023 to May 2024.
-On site measurement were made of the water temperature, pH, Water current and conductivity.
-Dissolved Oxygen, Biological Oxygen Demand, phosphate, nitrate, nitrite and magnesium were analysed following the standard protocols (APHA, 2012).
+To thoroughly study the algal communities, water and algal samples were collected each month from June 2023 to May 2024.
+On site measurements were made of the water temperature, pH, water current and conductivity.
+Dissolved Oxygen (DO), Biological Oxygen Demand (BOD), phosphate, nitrate, nitrite and magnesium were analysed following the standard protocols (APHA, 2012).
 Phytoplankton was collected from the water surface using a plankton net (45µm).
-Periphytic algae were carefully removed from various surfaces like , rocks, stones, pebbles, decaying leaves, and sediments using a scalpel and toothbrush.
+Periphytic algae were carefully removed from various surfaces likerocks, stones, pebbles, decaying leaves, and sediments using a scalpel and toothbrush.
 The algal samples were preserved with 4% formaldehyde and transported to the USTM laboratory for further analysis.
 A trinocular microscope was used to observe and photograph the algal specimens.
 Identification of algal species was conducted using standard taxonomic guides and monographs (Prescott (1951), Tiffany and Britton (1952), Desikachary (1959), Randhawa (1959), Scott and Prescott (1961), Philipose (1967), Croasdale et al. (1994), Bey and Ector (2013), Karthick et al. (2013), etc and taxonomy was updated based on the Algae Base online database.

 Data Analysis: